 Creating Meaningful Events that Celebrate Life

-We promise to help create an event meaningful to you that acknowledges and celebrates the life of the person who has died and brings healing to the living.
+We promise to help create a event meaningful that acknowledges and celebrates the life of the person who has died and brings healing to the living.

 "Celebrating Life" means acknowledging the life of the person who has died.
 It means applauding their life and rejoicing in the fact that they lived.
 A "Meaningful Event" is a service that touches everyone present with an understanding of who the person was that died and what they lived for.
 The event brings meaning to people by allowing them to feel how that person touched their lives and it creates something that touches everyone with the gift of that person’s life.

-Your loved one had a very special life; he or she had beliefs, dreams, troubles they dealt with, and things they loved that brought them joy.
+Your loved one had a very special life; they had beliefs, dreams, troubles they dealt with and things they loved that brought them joy.
 A meaningful event shares those things that are uniquely theirs and allows people to acknowledge and feel your loved ones life.

 The person who died had and impact on everyone who attends the service.
 They had a special gift that everyone felt.
 It might have been strength, or humor, or even stubbornness.
 Whatever it was, it was a quality that touched people’s lives.